Close Menu

 Dr. Jamaica Cass, a proud member of the Mohawks of the Bay of Quinte, is among 30 people being awarded the province’s highest civilian honour for 2025.
 The appointments were announced by the Hon.
 Edith Dumont, lieutenant governor of Ontario and chancellor of the Order of Ontario, on Tuesday and recipients will be formally invested at a ceremony in Toronto later this year.

-For Cass, this recognition comes with both gratitude and responsibility.
+For Cass, this recognition brings both gratitude and responsibility.

 “I don’t take this kind of recognition lightly,” she said in an interview with Kingstonist.
 “I’m very aware that it carries responsibility with it.
 I see it as creating visibility for the work that I do – and hopefully that visibility brings more opportunities to continue driving change.”

 The Order of Ontario recognizes individuals whose exceptional achievements and service have helped build a stronger province and country.
-Cass is being honoured as a nationally recognized leader in Indigenous health and medical education, making history as Canada’s first Indigenous woman who has earned both a medical degree and a Ph D.
+Cass is being honoured as a nationally recognized leader in Indigenous health and medical education, and she is also known as Canada’s first Indigenous woman to earn both a medical degree and a Ph D.

 The Kingston Whig-Standard’s Noon News Roundup